openharmony/docs/en/application-dev/application-models/arkts-ui-widget-update-by-time.md

 The widget framework provides the following modes of updating widgets periodically:

-- Set the update interval: The widget will be updated at the specified interval.
+- Set the update interval: The widget will be updated at the specified interval by calling [onUpdateForm](../reference/apis/js-apis-app-form-formExtensionAbility.md#onupdateform).
 You can specify the interval by setting the [updateDuration](arkts-ui-widget-configuration.md) field in the **form_config.json** file.
 For example, you can configure the widget to update once an hour.

   > **NOTE**
   >